-Non-physician employees in a medical practice have an impact on its goodwill, particularly those practices that employ physician assistants (PAs) and nurse practitioners (NPs).
+Non-physician employees in medical practice have an impact on its goodwill, particularly in those practices that employ physician assistants (PAs) and nurse practitioners (NPs).
 Practices that use PAs and NPs appropriately will realize an income benefit because these individuals will generate income above their pay and cover their associated overhead.

 Primary care physicians in family practice, internal medicine, and pediatrics have shown to be extremely marketable, with estimates stating that a physician who purchases a practice from another primary care doctor will retain roughly 85% of the practice’s patients.
-However, referrals for specialty and subspecialty practices has some valuation issues: a physician who purchases a solo practice of a doctor dependent upon referrals will have a less certain patient transition.
+However, referrals for specialty and subspecialty practices have some valuation issues: a physician who purchases a solo practice of a doctor dependent upon referrals will have a less certain patient transition.
 But the bigger the specialty or subspecialty practice being purchased, the greater the certainty the buyer will have that the referral relationships and patients will stay with the practice when the new owner takes over.
 In addition, those practices that provide ancillary services typically have more value than those that don’t.

 Start to Sell Your Medical Practice Today

 Start your preparations and get expert advice on determining your practice’s value and the optimal selling price—because the price depends to a great extent on how the business sale is handled.
-You want a well-conducted business marketing campaign for a successful sale at the best price, not fire sale.
+You want a well-conducted business marketing campaign for a successful sale at the best price, not a fire sale.